evantheodar/ADM-HW-2/README.md

 Video games have become a significant part of global culture, evolving from a pastime to an influential industry impacting technology and social interactions.
 Platforms like **Steam** play a central role, offering not only game distribution but also features like community forums, in-game chat, and cloud storage.
 Steam has fostered a vibrant community where users share their gaming experiences through reviews, providing insights into player preferences, criticisms, and trends in gaming.

-As data scientists hired by a leading Game Development Company, our objective is to analyze these reviews and answer key research questions.
-Our findings will help the company understand what players value in a video game, leading to better design, marketing strategies, and ultimately a more engaging user experience.
+Our objective is to analyze these reviews and answer key research questions.
+Our findings will help understand what players value in a video game, leading to better design, marketing strategies, and ultimately a more engaging user experience.

 ## Objectives